josev2046/RP-25/README.md

 ## 1. What this is

 The RP-25 is a browser-based reference tone generator.
-It exists to give you a stable, precisely-tuned pitch that you can compare by ear against an unquantised analogue sequencer or synthesiser oscillator, so you can tune the hardware to match.
+It exists to give you a stable, precisely-tuned pitch that you can compare by ear against an unquantised analogue sequencer (e.g. Korg SQ-10) or synthesiser oscillator, so you can tune the hardware to match.

 It runs entirely in the browser using the Web Audio API.
 No installation or internet connection is required once the page has loaded.